wiremoteam/local-pack-explorer/README.md

 4. Sponsored ads will be numbered with orange badges (1, 2, 3...)
 5. Ad statistics will be displayed in a fixed position box

+### Search Console Context Menu
+1. Navigate to Google Search Console (https://search.google.com/search-console/)
+2. Go to any page with keyword tables (Performance report, etc.)
+3. Right-click on any keyword row
+4. Select "Copy: [keyword]" from the context menu
+5. The keyword will be copied to your clipboard
+6. Visual feedback shows the copied keyword

 ## File Structure

 ```